15 November, 2024

 Recombinants sublineages (Frequency Table Download)

-## [1] 2070
+## [1] -9

 Selection on recent variants

 Here we examine the relative rate of spread of the different sublineages of SARS-CoV-2 currently circulating in Canada.
-Specifically, we determine if a new or emerging lineage has a selective advantage (s), and by how much, against a previously common reference lineage (broad scale (and in the Fastest Growing Lineages section): HV.1* and at the fine scale, against HV.1; see methods for more details about selection and how it is estimated).
+Specifically, we determine if a new or emerging lineage has a selective advantage (s), and by how much, against a previously common reference lineage (broad scale (and in the Fastest Growing Lineages section): KP.3* and at the fine scale, against KP.3.1.1; see methods for more details about selection and how it is estimated).

 For comparison, Alpha had a selective advantage of s ~ 6%-11% per day over preexisting SARS-CoV-2 lineages, and Delta had a selective advantage of about 10% per day over Alpha.
-[Can this be updated to a more recent lineage?]

 Caveat: These selection analyses must be interpreted with caution due to the potential for non-representative sampling, lags in reporting, and spatial heterogeneity in prevalence of different sublineages across Canada.
 Provinces that do not have at least 20 sequences of a lineage during this time frame are not displayed.